California sues Amazon, alleging antitrust law violations - KESQ

 Seattle-based Amazon controls roughly 38% of online sales in the U.S., more than that of Walmart, eBay, Apple, Best Buy and Target combined, according to the research firm Insider Intelligence.
 About 2 million sellers list their products on Amazon’s third-party marketplace, accounting for 58% of the company’s retail sales.

-“Amazon has stifled its competition for years, not by successfully competing, but by blocking competition on price,” Bonta said.
-“As a result, California families paid more, and now Amazon must pay the price.”

-He said the lawsuit is also a message to other companies who “illegally bend the market at the expense of California consumers, small business owners and the economy.”
+“Amazon coerces merchants into agreements that keep prices artificially high, knowing full-well that they can’t afford to say no,” Bonta said in a statement.

-Amazon did not immediately reply to a request for comment.
-The company has said in the past that sellers set their own prices on the platform.
+Amazon has said in the past that sellers set their own prices on the platform.
 It has also said it has the right to avoid highlighting products that are not priced competitively.

 Lawmakers on Capitol Hill have been pushing bipartisan legislation aiming to limit Amazon and other Big Tech companies, including Apple, Meta and Google, from favoring their own products and services over rivals.
 The bill has cleared key committees but has languished in Congress for months amid intense pushback from the companies.